Renewing a practising certificate

 - apply to renew your practising certificate

-- advise the Board that you will not be renewing your practising certificate.
+- advise us that you will not be renewing your practising certificate.

 If you are applying for your first practising certificate, you will need to register a new account with LSB Online.
 Your Practitioner Number is your user ID.
-If you do not know your Practitioner Number, please contact the Board via the details below.
+If you do not know your Practitioner Number, or for assistance with using LSB Online, please contact us on 03 9679 8000 or email email@example.com .